lolosambo/bileMo/README.md

 Requests on BileMo API are simple : uri you must call depends on the resource you want to see.

+You can use Postman or Insomnia (on Mac) to make request.

+Before sending your request, you'll have to say to Postman that you use a Authentication token (that you received after authentication).
+In the `Authorization` tab, select `Bearer Token` and past the token in the `token` field.

 If you want Clients, just write `/clients`.
 For Users : `/users` and for Products : `/products`.

 With these 3 routes you'll be able to GET, POST and DELETE some resource.

 Note that you can only make POST and DELETE request on Users.

-You can use Postman or Insomnia (on Mac) to make request.

 ## POST requests